outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - prioritizing property (buildings, land) over human potential
             - humans can build property and give it meaning or take it away
           - prioritizing similarity
+            - protecting what they can see & what is nearby
             - protecting anything similar to or related to themselves rather than empathizing or thinking
             - blaming dissimilar groups (the US & Russia) for their own violence
             - blaming the enemy (Israel & Palestine) for their own violence